drazdra/UNN/README.md

 But how exactly do we get this single number?

-We do this using a method called *dot-product* comparison.
-I wonder who comes up with these names...
+We do this using a method called *dot-product* comparison (I wonder who comes up with these names...)

 So, to do it we just:
  - Place the resulting Q row of numbers over the resulting K row.
  - Multiply the overlapping numbers of these two "layers".
  - Sum all those results up to get a total value.